Stolz/linux-cheat-sheets/git.md

 - Push branch to GitHub `$ git push origin new-feature`
 - Issue pull request (Click Pull Request button)

+You might benefit from the workflow Scott Chacon describes in Pro Git.
+In this workflow, you have two branches that always exist, master and develop.

+master represents the most stable version of your project and you only ever deploy to production from this branch.

+develop contains changes that are in progress and may not necessarily be ready for production.

+From the develop branch, you create topic branches to work on individual features and fixes.
+Once your feature/fix is ready to go, you merge it into develop, at which point you can test how it interacts with other topic branches that your coworkers have merged in.
+Once develop is in a stable state, merge it into master.
+It should always be safe to deploy to production from master.

+Scott describes these long-running branches as "silos" of code, where code in a less stable branch will eventually "graduate" to one considered more stable after testing and general approval by your team.

+Step by step, your workflow under this model might look like this:

+    You need to fix a bug.
+    Create a branch called myfix that is based on the develop branch.
+    Work on the bug in this topic branch until it is fixed.
+    Merge myfix into develop.
+Run tests.
+    You discover your fix conflicts with another topic branch hisfix that your coworker merged into develop while you were working on your fix.
+    Make more changes in the myfix branch to deal with these conflicts.
+    Merge myfix into develop and run tests again.
+    Everything works fine.
+Merge develop into master.
+    Deploy to production from master any time, because you know it's stable.

+For more details on this workflow, check out the Branching Workflows chapter in Pro Git.

 # - to-do -

+If you have a master branch and a develop and you need to merge changes from master into develop, and eventually merge everything from develop into master then the best approach is git rebase.
+It allows you to pull changes from master into your development branch, but leave all of your development work "on top of" (later in the commit log) the stuff from master.
+When your new work is complete, the merge back to master is then very straightforward.
+Be careful with rebase.
+If you're sharing your develop branch with anybody, rebase can make a mess of things.
+Rebase is good only for your own local branches.
+Rule of thumb, if you've pushed the branch to origin, don't use rebase.
+Instead, use merge.

+This workflow works best for me:

+	git checkout -b develop

+...make some changes...

+...notice master has been updated...

+	git checkout master
+	git pull

+...bring those changes back into develop...

+	git checkout develop
+	git rebase master

+...make some more changes...

+...commit them to develop...

+...merge them into master...

+	git checkout master
+	git pull git merge develop

 REF <http://progit.org/book/es/ch1-3.html>
 REF <http://book.git-scm.com/5_customizing_git.html>